 While Infinity War was a huge undertaking, it was only just the takeoff.
 Avengers: Endgame will reveal if Marvel sticks the landing.

-Endgame is the next to last film slated for release from Marvel Studios, with Spider-Man: Far From Home out in theaters on July 5.
-It is not known what films Marvel will produce after that, but we do know that a sequel to Black Panther, an Eternals movie, and a Shang-Chi movie are very early in pre-production.
+Endgame is the penultimate from Marvel Studios, with Spider-Man: Far From Home out in theaters on July 5.
+It is not known what Marvel will produce after that, but we do know a sequel to Black Panther, a Black Widow movie, an Eternals movie, and a Shang-Chi movie are very early in pre-production.

 So here’s everything we know about Avengers: Endgame.
 Also, it should go without saying but: Spoilers for Avengers: Infinity War ahead.